🌲 Front Range Plant FinderPlant finder

 Is Panicle hydrangea good for the Colorado Front Range?

-Yes.
-Panicle hydrangea is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Panicle hydrangea is a well-suited shrub for Colorado's Front Range.

 How big does Panicle hydrangea get?